-"This computer and network are provided for use by authorized members of the Loyola community.
-Use of this computer and network are subject to all applicable Loyola policies, including Information Technology Services Policies and Guidelines, and any applicable Loyola Handbooks.
+- "This computer and network are provided for use by authorized members of the Loyola community.
+Use of this computer and network are subject to all applicable Loyola policies, including Information Technology Services policies, and any applicable Loyola Handbooks.
 Any use of this computer or network constitutes acknowledgment that the user is subject to all applicable policies.
 Any other use is prohibited.

-- Telnet may never be used across any network to manage a router.
+- Telnet may never be used across any network to manage a router, unless there is a secure tunnel protecting the entire communication path.
 SSH is the preferred management protocol.

 - Synchronize all clocks through the use of NTP.

 - An audit and logging strategy, based on the ITS Log Management Standard,must be utilized.

 - Always change vendor-supplied defaults and remove or disable unnecessary default accounts before installing a system on the network.
 This applies to ALL default passwords, including but not limited to those used by operating systems, software that provides security services, application and system accounts, point-of-sale (POS) terminals, Simple Network Management Protocol (SNMP) community strings, etc.)